The University of Arizona

 Already familiar with HLC and the reaffirmation of accreditation process?
 Skip to Our Project.

 The University of Arizona has been accredited by the Higher Learning Commission (HLC) since 1917.
 HLC is one of six regional accreditation agencies recognized by the U.S. Department of Education.
-The UA’s last comprehensive evaluation for re-accreditation occurred in 2010 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.
-Learn more about the history of UA Accreditation here.
+The university’s last comprehensive evaluation for re-accreditation occurred in 2010 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.
+Learn more about the history of UArizona Accreditation here.

 Reaffirmation of Accreditation